Quitting Smoking and Avoiding Smoke During Pregnancy

 Where can you find information and support?

 If you're ready to quit smoking, congratulations.
 You are taking an important step for your health and for your baby's health.
-You can find more information about quitting smoking through these websites:
+You can use these websites to find more information about quitting smoking:

 eMedicineHealth Medical Reference from Healthwise